 By contrast her left eye received a selective corneal endothelial transplant a few months ago.
 Recovery was complete after three months, no sutures were needed and she sees well from her left eye without needing to wear a contact lens.

-These illustrations of partial cornea transplantation (‘deep selective automated endothelial keratoplasty’) should be understood as a general guide to the surgery, rather than an exact description.
+These illustrations of partial cornea transplantation (‘endothelial keratoplasty’) should be understood as a general guide to the surgery, rather than an exact description.

 The centre of the patient’s own cornea is completely removed and replaced by a transplant which is sutured (stitched) into place.